IBM-Cloud/ansible-collection-ibm/docs/ibm_iam_trusted_profile_claim_rule.rst

   realm_name (False, str, None)
     The realm name of the Idp this claim rule applies to.
 This field is required only if the type is specified as 'Profile-SAML'.

-  profile_id (True, str, None)
-    (Required for new resource) ID of the trusted profile to create a claim rule.

-  type (True, str, None)
-    (Required for new resource) Type of the calim rule, either 'Profile-SAML' or 'Profile-CR'.

   cr_type (False, str, None)